 For a snack to hold you over until dinner, Aloha Specialties located inside the California Hotel has a great selection of traditional Hawaiian dishes like saimen, loco moco, and plate lunches.
 Fun fact: Las Vegas is known as the ninth island of Hawaii since so many Hawaiians visit Las Vegas and stay at the California Hotel each year.

-Vegas has a rich history, and one of the places to see it firsthand is at the Neon Museum, which houses historic neon signs like the original Sahara and Caesars Place hotel signs.
+Vegas has a rich and interesting history, and one of the places to see it firsthand is at the Neon Museum, which houses historic neon signs like the original Sahara and Caesars Place hotel signs.
 The only way you can see the grounds is by booking a tour.
-There are both hour-long day and night tours available, and I personally loved the nighttime tour since you get the full effect of the selected lit-up signs (plus it’s cooler).
+There are both hour-long day and night tours available, and I personally loved the nighttime tour since you get the full effect of the selected lit-up signs (plus it’s cooler temperature-wise).
 Reservations need to be made in advance and can fill up quickly during the busier summer months.

 Related post: What To Do During Christmas In Las Vegas